Halloween, terror & our food.

-The scariest Halloween story is real for animals in our food system
+The scariest horror story is reality for animals in our food system.

 As Halloween comes again this year we look forward to all things that frighten us and give us an adrenaline rush of fear: zombie costumes, horror movies, fake blood and guts, blood dripping knives, axes, chain saws, violence.
 We like to pretend to do things that we would never dream of acting out in real life.
 Yet, every day, we subject billions of animals to the very things that terrify us the most every time we sit down to eat their flesh, milk, and eggs.